MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureDiagram.md

-* `ASTFeatureDiagram` contains a method `String getRootFeature()` for obtaining the root feature of the FD as String and a method `List<String> getFeatures` to obtain all features of a feature diagram as list of Strings.
+* `ASTFeatureDiagram` contains a method `String getRootFeature()` for obtaining the root feature of the FD as String and a method `List<String> getFeatures` to obtain all features of a FD as list of Strings.
 * `ASTFeatureGroup` defines a method `List<FeatureSymbol> getSubFeatureSymbols()` for retrieving all FeatureSymbols of features that are (direct) children of this group.
-* `FeatureDiagramSymbol` has a convenience method `List<FeatureSymbol> getAllFeatures()` for retrieving all features contained in the feature diagram.
+* `FeatureDiagramSymbol` has a convenience method `List<FeatureSymbol> getAllFeatures()` for retrieving all features contained in the FD.

 ### Symboltable
 - De-/Serialization functionality for the symbol table ([`serialization`][serialization])